Iki07/Taskenize/README.md

 - Database design
 - Development of authentication functionalities (login, registration, password reset) on the frontend
 - Design of the landing page using HTML/CSS, logo
-- Standardization of repetitive FE tasks (utilites folder in FE)
+- Standardization of repetitive FE tasks ("utilities" folder in FE)

 ## Technical Details